B. Venkateshwarlu: Career

 Venkateshwarlu paints and sings.
 He worked as Reporter in Eenadu Telugu news daily from 1989 to 1995, later he worked as Script Writer in State Institute of Education Technology (SIET), Doordarshan (a UNESCO aided Educational Project).
 He did research on Telugu Cinema and has written the books Telugu Cinema Charitra (1997), and Telugu Cinema Vythalikulu (2002), published and released with his own Nextstep Publications & Entertainments.
 For these two books he received the Nandi Awards from the government of Andhra Pradesh.
 He was also written a research book on the history of Chilkur temples, Chilikuru Kshetra Charitra in 2004.
 This is the first research book on Chilkur Balaji Temple or Chilukuru Balaji Temple.
 In 2005 Venkateshwarlu directed Trivarnam – Every Indian Heartbeat, a patriotic video album in Telugu.
 This was the first patriotic video album in Telugu.
 He worked as a Creative Director and Film Analyst in Pyramid Saimira Theatre Limited from 2006 to 2009.
 At this time Venkateshwarlu don lot of film promotion works for Pyramid Saimira Theatre Limited for leading films inclusive of Sivaji, Shankar Dada Zindabad, Saroja, Naan Kadavul, Mozhi, Avva, Yamadonga, Pokkiri, Azhagiya Tamil Magan, Villu, Kachche Dhaage etc. In 2009, Venkateshwarlu directed Maisigandi Kshetra Charitra – Mythological Documentary film on the Maisigandi Temple's history in Telugu.
-Farmer Chief Minister of Andhra Pradesh, Dr Y. S. Rajasekhara Reddy was released this documentary film on 21 July 2009.
+Farmer Chief Minister of United Andhra Pradesh Dr Y. S. Rajasekhara Reddy was released this documentary film on 21 July 2009.
 He was worked as Director for The Federation of Andhra Pradesh Chambers of Commerce and Industry(FAPCCI).